CumulusNetworks/docs/content/cumulus-netq-41/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Create Channels

-Create one or more PagerDuty, Slack, syslog, or Email channels to receive the notifications.
+Create one or more PagerDuty, Slack, syslog, Email, or generic channels to receive the notifications.

 {{<tabs "TabID566" >}}